 the last shall be first

 Many have not had Christmas because they have not repented of sin in their lives.
-We should petition the Lord for sinners and life will be given to them.
-Through the Lord's forgiveness, they will be given Christmas just before the season ends.
-The devil grinch thought he had robbed them of Christmas.
-Yet, by prayer, we re-possess from the robber and give many people another opportunity for Christmas.
+We should petition the Lord for sinners and life will be given to them (1 Jn 5:16).
+Through the Lord’s forgiveness, they will be given Christmas just before the season ends.
+The devil thought he had robbed them of Christmas.
+However, by prayer, we rob the robber and give many people another opportunity for Christmas.

-Prayer: Father, give us a full Christmas even if we start Christmas on the last day of the season (see Mt 20:14).
+Prayer: Father, give us a full Christmas even if we start Christmas on the last days of the season (Mt 20:14).

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.